Enaging learners can be a rewarding process if organisations deploy gamification in the right way.

 Chemistry and behaviour

-Gamification is not a silver bullet and should never be used to sugar-coat bad elearning.
-But if you think like a game designer, have a clear vision and mindset from the outset of what you want to achieve, and you understand what inspires today’s learners and how they prefer to learn, then you’ll be well on track to using gamification to power-up your elearning, improve engagement and win hearts and minds.
+Gamification is not a silver bullet and should never be used to sugar-coat bad elearning, but if you think like a game designer, have a clear vision and mindset from the outset, and you understand what inspires today’s learners, then you’ll be well on track to improving engagement and winning hearts and minds.